Hydrodynamization in hybrid Bjorken flow attractors: Introduction

 The existence of hydrodynamic attractors in such hybrid fluid models has been established in \cite{Mitra:2020mei}.
 These attractor curves form a two-dimensional surface in four-dimensional phase space such that for any initial condition the evolution in phase space approaches a curve on this attractor surface after some time.
 At late time, the full system can be described as a single fluid with equation of state and transport coefficients dependent on two constant parameters which label the curves on the attractor surface.
-A robust feature of the attractor surface is an initial evolution reminiscent of the so-called bottom-up thermalization scenario of Ref.~\cite{Baier:2000sb}, for at sufficiently early time, the energy density of the perturbative sector always dominates over the strongly self-interacting non-perturbative sector.
-Remarkably, the universality of this feature of the bottom-up thermalization scenario thus emerges simply from just effective fluid descriptions within the non-perturbative semi-holographic framework.
-The initial dominance of the weakly coupled sector is determined by an exponential factor with an exponent determined only by the viscosities and relaxation times of the two sectors.
-Note, however, that our set-up certainly does not apply at arbitrarily early times, where it will be at best a crude approximation to a full semi-holographic treatment.
+A feature of the attractor surface is an initial evolution that is reminiscent of the so-called bottom-up thermalization scenario of Ref.~\cite{Baier:2000sb}, for at sufficiently early time, the energy density of the perturbative sector always dominates over the strongly self-interacting non-perturbative sector. \AR{This ``bottom-up-like'' feature is a consequence of the effective fluid description of the semi-holographic setup, which however can be expected to be a good approximation to a full semi-holographic treatment only at $\tau\gtrsim \gamma^{1/4}$.} Nevertheless, it is a robust feature of the resulting hybrid attractor itself, where the dominance of the weakly coupled sector at earlier times is determined by an exponential factor with an exponent involving only the viscosities and relaxation times of the two sectors.
+Apart from the overall energy scale, the ratio of the respective energy densities at a conveniently chosen early reference time $\tau_0$ turns out to be a useful parameter for the curves which span the attractor surface, even though $\tau_0$ is outside the phenomenologically relevant range.

-In this paper, we systematically study hydrodynamization in these hybrid hydrodynamic attractors following preliminary observations in \cite{Mitra:2020mei} indicating that one can obtain significant new insights into small vs large system collisions (high-multiplicity $p$-$p$ or $A$-$p$ vs. $A$-$A$ heavy ion collisions \cite{Loizides:2016tew,Schlichting:2016sqo} by detailed exploration of the attractor surface.
+In this paper, we systematically study hydrodynamization in these hybrid hydrodynamic attractors following preliminary observations in \cite{Mitra:2020mei} indicating that one can obtain significant new insights into small vs large system collisions (high-multiplicity $p$-$p$ or $A$-$p$ vs. $A$-$A$ heavy ion collisions \cite{Loizides:2016tew,Schlichting:2016sqo}) by a detailed exploration of the attractor surface. \AR{In the application to such high-energy collisions, we consider only times $\tau\gtrsim \gamma^{1/4}$, since a fluid description cannot be expected to be applicable at arbitrarily small times.} In particular, our systematic study of hydrodynamization on the attractor surface suggests a novel explanation for rapid hydrodynamization of the softer degrees of freedom in small system collisions as summarized below.